-To fully grasp the magnitude of the task you can read this article, and see if you agree that no more than 10 people on the planet can achieve this type of positive transformation.
+To fully grasp the magnitude of the task you can read this article, and see if you agree that no more than 10 people on the planet can achieve this type of positive Transformation Of Brazilian Soccer.

 So what are the lessons from Brazil’s success and India’s failure to transform the model of game?